-According to the BLS, the employment of industrial production managers, including quality managers, is expected to decline by two percent between 2012 and 2022.
-PayScale.com reported that the median annual salary for quality managers as of December 2014 was $72,750.
+According to the BLS, the employment of industrial production managers, including quality managers, is expected to decline by four percent between 2014 and 2024.
+PayScale.com reported that the median annual salary for quality managers as of January 2016 was $74,622.

 Certified quality managers monitor the quality of production in many types of companies.
 A bachelor's degree is typical and a master's degree may be required for advanced positions.
 Certification is obtained through the American Society for Quality and requires recertification every three years.